-Here's today's Royal Museums Greenwich Live, hosted by Helen Czerski (who gives her own great sea-borne insights into isolation here) and with a couple of readings from me.
-Victorian sailor Henry Ralph Harvey's discovery of the recuperative powers of ship-bound box-building remind me a bit of Dan Harmon's Minecraft mania, and Sue Prichard's question "but then what do you put in the box?" really struck a chord: I've been given some beautiful little boxes in my life, but I have no jewellery so I use them for hoarding my frayed dongles.
-Speaking of which, not mentioned above, thankfully (and I'm thinking mainly of Captain Graham Westgarth's feelings here), is something the Museum shared with Helen when she first
+Here's today's Royal Museums Greenwich Live, hosted by Helen Czerski (who gives her own great sea-borne insights into isolation here) with a couple of readings from me.
+Victorian sailor, Henry Ralph Harvey's discovery of the recuperative powers of ship-bound box-building remind me a bit of Dan Harmon's Minecraft mania.
+Sue Prichard's question "but then what do you put in the box?" also struck a chord: I've been given some beautiful little boxes in my life, but I have no jewellery, so I use them for hoarding my frayed dongles.
+Speaking of which: not mentioned above (thankfully – I'm thinking mainly of Captain Graham Westgarth's feelings here) is something the Museum shared with Helen when she first

 emailed them on the topic of what seafarers did to stay sane: "and it is